rtanglao/restaurant-11ty-fun/src/reviews.md

    - Vegetarian Friendliness level: medium
 1. Friday November 1, 2019 - [Fat Mao, Chinatown, Vancouver](http://www.fatmaonoodles.com/) - their noodle soups are great but as always loved the mapo tofu; who needs "authentic" :-) ?
    - Vegetarian Friendliness level : not sure but I'd guess low?!?
 My guess is that they'd accomodate you since they are super friendly.

+# Restaurants I'd like to try

+Not in order.

+# Restaurants I've heard are delicious from people I trust

+Not in order

+1. House Special in Yaletown (the parent restaurant to Do Chay)

+# Highly Recommended

+Not in order

+1. Haru Korean Kitchen, Gastown, Vancouver - Kimchi stew forever
+1. New Town Bakery, Chinatown, Vancouver - old school greasy Cantonese but I love it!
+B Chaan forever!
+1. The Boss, Chinatown, Vancouver - a step up from New Town, Pepper beef crispy noodles forever!
+1. Fat Mao, Chinatown, Vancouver - non "authentic" :-) but delicious mapo tofu forever!
+1. Kulibarya, The Drive, Vancouver - sinigang, kare-kare, adobo, the food my childhood it's all here and it's delicious and even better they even have vegan and vegetarian food!
+1. Savio Volpe, Fraserhood, Vancouver - Italian splurge is worth it! and it's family style! our favourite dish is bagna cauda!